diefenbach/django-lfs/docs/user/customer/customers.rst

 Within the customer detail view you can see several informations about a single customer:

-* The customer id and the registration status
+* The customer id and the registration status.
-* The current invoice and shipping address
+* The current invoice and shipping address.
 * The current cart of the customer, if there is one.
 Click on the cart row to see it in detail.
 * Which orders the customer has submitted and the state of the orders.
 Click